CI-Dominik/pp5-hack-collect/README.md

 * All styles were applied by using and linking a CSS (Cascading Style Sheet) file.

 ### JavaScript
-* JavaScript was used to create the functionality of the modals.
+* JavaScript was used to create the functionality of the homepage.

 ### Python
 * Python was used as a programming language for editing backend code.